ihorning/CMPM163Labs/README.md

 "+" => "-"

+I just played around with it until I got these squiggly lines that overlap in interesting ways and look sort of like roots.

 Here are screenshots of my tree at different stages (and the sequence text in the console):
 ![](lab9/lab9_capture6.PNG)
 ![](lab9/lab9_capture7.PNG)